qiuxiang/solidity-ls/readme.md

 # solidity-ls [![npm-badge]][npm]

-**This language server currently has no tolerance.**
+**This language server has no tolerance.**
-Means that some completions will only work if sources are no syntax error.
+Means that some features will only work if sources are no syntax error.

 For example: